 1. The Big Short

-Directed by Adam McKay, The Big Short is a bit of a catch-all - an eccentric feature taking a dig at 2008’s infamous financial crisis.
-Starring Christian Bale in the lead role, the story follows few shrewd investors who predict the impending collapse of the US economy.
-They bet against the mortgage market, making millions in the process.
-However, the gravity of the situation comes into its full picture as the doom inches ever so closer.
+Directed by Adam McKay, The Big Short is a bit of a catch-all that has comedy and drama.
+It's an eccentric film that looks into how the 2008 financial crisis occurred.
+Starring Christian Bale in the lead role, the story follows a few shrewd investors who predict the impending collapse of the US economy.
+They bet against the mortgage market and make millions in the process.
+However, the gravity of the situation becomes clear as disaster inches ever so closer.

-All this financial savviness might sound like a snoozer, but don't let my synopsis dissuade you.
-Even if the stock market is not your cup of tea, the storyline is explained well enough for you to whizz through the whole affair.
+The topic of economics might sound like a snoozer, but don't let my synopsis dissuade you.
+Even if the stock market is not your cup of tea, the storyline is explained well enough for you to enjoy the whole affair.

 Bale’s Michael Bury, a security market genius, steals the whole show.
-He's never been the one to pull any punches, and his sheer dedication and talent seep through whenever he gets any camera time.
-Others, including Brad Pitt, Steve Carell, and Ryan Gosling, have done ample justice to their parts as well.
+He's never been one to pull any punches, and his sheer dedication and talent seep through whenever he gets any camera time.
+The rest of the cast, which includes Brad Pitt, Steve Carell, and Ryan Gosling, have done ample justice to their parts as well.
 Bale's performance, however, is head and shoulders above the rest.

 2. War Dogs

-Based upon a true story that appeared in a Rolling Stone (American pop-culture magazine) article written by Guy Lawson, this sly feature stars Jonah Hills and Miles Teller as two young guys engaged in the business of selling arms.
+Based upon a true story that appeared in a Rolling Stone article by Guy Lawson, this sly feature stars Jonah Hill and Miles Teller as two young guys engaged in the business of selling arms.

 However, the film has been dramatized with a fair amount of fiction.
-The story takes a whirlwind when the guys land the big "Afghan Deal" where The US government assigns them a contract to supply arms to their allies in Afghanistan.
-These 20-somethings go about the business in a professional manner in the beginning, but soon they find themselves in more trouble than they had bargained for.
+The story covers two guys in their 20s who land a big deal where the US government assigns them a contract to supply arms to their allies in Afghanistan.
+The dealers go about their business in a professional manner in the beginning, but they soon find themselves in more trouble than they had bargained for.

-It's hard to take a movie seriously starring Jonah Hill in the lead.
-This film’s dark comical plot provides the perfect canvas for his patented humor to seep through.
-Even in its darkest moments, War Dogs is uncannily funny, especially with its tongue-in-cheek dialogues.
+It's a bit hard to take this movie seriously when Jonah Hill is in the lead role.
+This film’s dark and comical plot provides the perfect canvas for his patented humor to seep through.
+Even in its darkest moments, War Dogs is tremendously funny, especially with its tongue-in-cheek script.

-After the successes of The Hangover trilogy, director Todd Phillips is back with a film clearly inspired by the likes of American Psycho and The Wolf of Wall Street - one that revels in upheaval, manipulation, and all sorts of scheming.
-Give it a shot.
+After the success of The Hangover trilogy, director Todd Phillips came back with a film that was clearly inspired by the likes of American Psycho and The Wolf of Wall Street.
+If you want to see a film that critiques modern America, give this movie a shot.

-I know what you're here for.
-Before you ask, Moneyball is absolutely worth your time.
-Even if you don't know a thing about baseball, you'll love this taut feature.
-I might get some flak for saying this, but Pitt here was better than what he was in Fight Club.
+Moneyball is absolutely worth your time.
+Even if you don't know a thing about baseball, you'll love this sharp and funny feature.
+I might get some flak for saying this, but Pitt's performance here was better than what we saw in Fight Club.

 If you're looking for some movies like The Wolf of Wall Street, Moneyball should serve you well.